ultimateai/Blog/_README.md

 `favicon.png` – you should replace this with the favicon image you'd like to use for your website.

+Also we moved all brand related images into the `/assets/img/brand` folder.

 ---

 ## Main pages